-Provide a VM with the interface for accessing the tape hardware.
-StarWind Tape Redirector acts as a translation layer between virtual machines and the tape library.
-As a result, VMs gain access to the tape drives and perform backups directly to the tape library.
+StarWind Tape Redirector is installed on a server with the attached tape drive, creating an iSCSI "gateway" to a tape library.
+Thus any backup application located on a remote server can transfer the data to the tapes over LAN or WAN using SCSI over TCP (iSCSI) protocol.
+StarWind Tape Redirector acts as a translation layer between virtual machines and the tape library, providing a VM solution with the interface for accessing the tape hardware.
+As a result, VMs gain access to the tape drives and perform backups directly to the tape library via iSCSI in loopback.

-StarWind Tape Redirector makes it possible to preserve the existing logical backup infrastructure when performing P2V migration.
-Consequently, VMs have direct access to the tape library via iSCSI as if it had been locally attached, and interact with tape drives and loaders.
+StarWind Tape Redirector resolves the distance limitations issue between the backup server and tape drive, transferring backup data over any IP network using iSCSI.
+It also preserves the existing logical backup infrastructure when performing P2V migration and building virtualized backup system.
+VMs have direct access to the tape library via iSCSI as if it had been locally attached, and interacting with tape drives and loaders.

 StarWind has made the Tape Redirector a part of StarWind Virtual SAN functionality.
 In order to continue successful work with tape backup software and hardware, download the free version of StarWind Virtual SAN right now.